DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownBox/1 Configuration/items.md

 ---
 ---
 ##### shortDescription
-An array of items displayed by the UI component.
+An array of items used to synchronize the DropDownBox with an embedded UI component.

 ---
-The **items** array defines the **DropDownBox**'s content.
-However, it does not ensure that the UI component will render the content.
-The **DropDownBox** uses embedded UI components to render its content.
-Use the **contentTemplate** to embed other UI components such as the **List** or the **TreeView**.
-In this case, the content is displayed in accordance with the configuration and functionality of the embedded UI component.
-The **items** array can contain objects with fields described in this section.
+The **DropDownBox** uses other UI components to render the **items**.
+Use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#contentTemplate) to embed a UI component such as the [List](/Documentation/ApiReference/UI_Components/dxList/) or the [TreeView](/Documentation/ApiReference/UI_Components/dxTreeView/).
+In this case, the **items** are displayed in accordance with the configuration and functionality of the embedded UI component.

 If you need to update the UI component items, reassign the entire **items** array as shown in the following example: